 - While you can heat the pen tips poker hot, it is not recommended.

-- Burners are available in a wide variety of prices and from single output to dual output and some come with dual heat control.
+- Burners are available in a wide variety of prices and from single output to dual output and one comes with dual heat control.

-- Variable temperature burners will not burn as fast as the craft burners but they will do an outstanding job of detail work that you can't get with craft burners.
+- Variable temperature burners are inteded for detail work and they will not burn as fast as the craft burners for covering large dark areas.
+These burners will do an outstanding job of detail work that you can't get with craft burners.

 - It is best to burn in layers, building up the depth of tonal values rather than cranking up the heat and scorching the wood.
 It will give you a better quality in your burning and it will not fade as fast.

-Variable temperature pyrography pens & tips vs. craft burners handpiece and tips
+Variable temperature handpieces & tips vs. craft style handpiece and tips

-- Craft burners all come with large diameter handles that can become quite uncomfortable to use over longer periods, especially for children and women with small hands.
+- Craft burners all come with large diameter handpieces that can become quite uncomfortable to use over longer periods, especially for people with small hands.

-- The tips are thicker so it's not as easy to get fine detail.
+- The tips are thicker so you can't do fine detail work.